decert-me/rareskills-solana-course/src/en/chapter_18.md

 That is, if you pick a random account on Solana and use the code above, the deserialization will almost certainly fail.
 Later in this article we will read the account in a more “raw” manner.

-The function fetch is not magical.
+The function `fetch` is not magical.
 So how do we do this for an account we did not create?

 ## Fetching data from accounts created by Anchor Solana programs

 If we know the IDL of another program that was created with Anchor, we can conveniently read its account data.

-Let’s anchor init another program in another shell, then have it initialize an account, and then set a single boolean variable in that struct to true.
-We’ll call this other account other_program and the struct that stores its boolean as TrueOrFalse:
+Let’s `anchor init` another program in another shell, then have it initialize an account, and then set a single boolean variable in that struct to `true`.
+We’ll call this `other account` other_program and the struct that stores its boolean as `TrueOrFalse`:

 ```
 use anchor_lang::prelude::*;